Autopilot (AIOps Module)

 • Device Templates Status

-Checks for devices that have device template usage switched off.
-Switches the device template usage setting on for the respective devices.
+The automatic fix switches on the device template usage setting for the respective devices.

 • Host Alert Contacts Present